 Currently, the Project study area includes vacant/vegetated lots, surface parking, structures previously used for commercial/industrial purposes, a gasoline station, former junkyards, and brownfields.
 Physical site sampling documented in the previous environmental reports reviewed, analyzed soil, groundwater, sediment, and/or surface water samples for various contaminants within the Project study area (refer to Section V.F of the EA and EA, Appendix C for details on the Hazardous Materials Survey).
 The Project has sites that were classified as having low, moderate, and high potential for hazardous materials to be present.
-Three of the 23 sites were determined to have a low potential for hazardous materials present, and 70 of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a high/significant potential for hazardous materials present.
+Three of the 23 sites were determined to have a low potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for hazardous materials present, and

 Defined areas of the Project study area were determined to have been impacted by metals, volatile organic compounds (VOC), semi-volatile organic compounds (SVOC), polycyclic aromatic hydrocarbons (PAH), total petroleum hydrocarbons (TPH), and/or polychlorinated biphenyl (PCB) from current and past site operations at varying levels of concentrations.